yvonnw/nodeproject/webServer/readMe.txt

 Proverb:
-There is always traps on the way of making things work, there will always be one pattern that is your favorite. - Yvonne
+There are always traps on the way of making things work, there will always be one pattern that is your favorite. - Yvonne